nycmeshnet/docs/content/software/nsm5-flash.md

 * <a htag="mailto:newnode@nycmesh.net">Email us</a> and we will check that everything is working and add you to the mesh.
 You must do this as we manually configure the tinc tunneling for each newly flashed router.

-**You must also install a watchdog script to keep the network stable**.
-[Here are the instructions](/howto/watchdog). <a htag="mailto:newnode@nycmesh.net">Email us</a> if you are not comfortable doing this.
-This script will be included in the next version of our firmware.

 You're done!
 Now your router is flashed, read how to [install a NanoStation](/howto/nsm5-install/)